oussama-zbair/oussama-zbair/README.md

 ---

 ## 👨‍💻 About Me
-Software Engineer with a degree in Computer Science & Information Technology and over 4 years of experience.
+Software Engineer with a degree in Computer Science & Information Technology .
 Proficient in the software development lifecycle, with expertise in designing and deploying highly available, scalable applications and their supporting infrastructure.

 ---